 Kain's Fishing Adventures

-Kain's fishing season begins in early May with the mighty king salmon.
+King Salmon: Kain's fishing season begins in early May with the mighty king salmon.
 Peak king salmon fishing is mid-May through mid-July.
-It’s the largest of the five species of salmon with an average weight of 12 to 30 pounds; though 40 to 70 pounds is not uncommon.
+Kings are the largest of the five species of salmon with an average weight of 12 to 30-pounds;

 Silver (Coho) salmon: From mid-July through mid-September, huge schools of acrobatic silvers move into Sitka waters.
-Silvers average 6-20 pounds and provide fast-and-furious action.
+Silvers average 6-to 20-pounds and provide fast-and-furious action.

 Kain's Fishing Boats and Captains: